Mantaro/mantaro-wiki/znai/basics/server-configuration.md

 ---
 # Welcome and Leave messages
-These include all the things you need for Welcome and Leave messages, you can also use any of [these](https://github.com/Mantaro/MantaroBot/wiki/Custom-Command-Modifiers---
+These include all the things you need for Welcome and Leave messages, you can also use any of [these](guides/modifiers#modifiers-for-welcomeleave-messages) in them.
-#modifiers-for-welcomeleave-messages) in them.
-They also support embedded messages
-check the [custom command documentation.](https://github.com/Mantaro/MantaroBot/wiki/Custom-Commands-101) for that.
+They also support embedded messages, check our [Embed guide](guides/embeds) for that.
-For a detailed tutorial click [here](https://github.com/Mantaro/MantaroBot/wiki/Welcome-and-Leave-Messages-tutorial)
+For a detailed tutorial click [here](guides/welcome-and-leave-messages).

 |                 Type                 |                                      Command                                       |                   Preview                    |
 |:------------------------------------:|:----------------------------------------------------------------------------------:|:--------------------------------------------:|